-One of the interesting learnings from the pandemic is the way data can powerfully influence behavioral change.
-To be sure, our lifestyles and daily routines have been directly impacted by government regulations on the lockdown.
-But I think it would be fair to say that none of these regulations could have been introduced without solid data on the pandemic.
+One of the pandemic's interesting learnings is how data can powerfully influence behavioral change, sales data, and sales metrics included.
+To be sure, our lifestyles and daily routines have been directly impacted in real-time by government regulations on the lockdown.

 - Data that is transparent